Honors College

 Eligibility and Enrollment

-Nearly 50 of these students each year include National Merit Scholars and those selected for Harding's Trustee Scholarship.
-These students are enrolled in the fall semester of their first year.
-All other students may apply to the Honors College at midterm of their first semester, or any subsequent semester, if they have earned a 3.25 GPA at midterm of the semester in which they apply.
-The application requires a statement of purpose and faculty reference.
+Recipients of the Trustee or Heritage scholarship, National Merit Scholars, and students with perfect ACT or SAT scores are accepted to the Honors College in the fall semester of their first year.
+All other students may apply to enroll at midterm of their first fall semester or in any subsequent semester, provided they have earned a minimum GPA of 3.25.

 Honors College Application for Admission